-Some stroke patients whose life support is withdrawn may have achieved a less-than-idealFebruary 7th, 2013 in Cardiology /
+Some stroke patients whose life support is withdrawn may have achieved a less-than-idealFebruary 7, 2013 in Medicine & Health / Cardiology

 More than a third of patients who suffer a major bleeding in the brain and have their life support withdrawn might have eventually regained an acceptable level of functioning if life support had been sustained, suggests a new study presented at the American Stroke Association's International Stroke Conference 2013.

 In the United States, 10 percent of the estimated 795,000 strokes each year are intracerebral hemorrhages (ICH).
 ICH is the most common type of bleeding stroke and it occurs when a weakened blood vessel inside the brain ruptures and leaks blood into surrounding brain tissue, causing neurological damage.

 The new study, initially encompassing 590 patients at a Seattle hospital, was designed to see whether "self-fulfilling prognostic pessimism," might play a part in life-support decisions, said David Tirschwell, M.D., M.Sc., lead author and co-director of the University of Washington Stroke Center at Harborview, in Seattle.

 Researchers identified 78 patients whose life support was withdrawn and compared their outcomes with 78 similar patients who were not removed from life support.

 Researchers chose a disability rating of "moderately severe" or better as an "acceptable outcome."
 Moderately severe could mean patients are unable to attend to their own bodily needs or be unable to walk without assistance, Tirschwell said.
 He also acknowledged that "acceptable outcome" is up to each individual's perception and preferences.